partheus/partheus.github.io/src/pages/music.md

 ---
 > Here's my [SoundCloud](https://soundcloud.com/bhatji).

-> Here's a subsite with six of my older tracks: [music.parth.ninja](https://music.parth.ninja).
-It's an older site, so it might not be the best user experience.
+> Here's a NEW and UPDATED subsite with new music: [music.parth.ninja](https://music.parth.ninja).
+See more about it [here](/blog/2024/music-site-updates/).

 My journey with music began when my parents enrolled me in a vocal class at an unusually young age.